AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 Car offset is [computed](https://github.com/AM5800/self_driving_car/blob/master/advanced_lanes_detection/pipeline.py#L107) as difference between image center and center between lane lines.
 I also draw ofsset markers in video.
 Blue marker denotes image center.
 And green is computed center between lines.
 Positive offset value means that car should move right.

+Curvature radius and offset values are converted to meters with corresponding coefficients from the lecture.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.